We have an epidemic in America. We have all seen it on the news. We may even know someone who has...READ MORE

 What’s the latest on surgical hernia mesh litigation?

 In December 2016, a panel of federal judges established a Multi-District Litigation (MDL) in a New Hampshire U.S. District Court to consolidate lawsuits filed against Atrium, the manufacturer of the C-QUR hernia mesh device.
 More than 8,000 suits are part of the MDL, which was established in order to streamline litigation in the case.
-Many new victims are seeking eligibility to participate in the 2017 hernia mesh litigation.

 Why is mesh used in hernia surgeries in the first place?